afurey0/cf-spreadsheet-utils/README.md

     variables.bss.createSheet("My Sheet"); // add a sheet to the workbook variables.bss.formatColumn("date", 3); // apply the style named "date" to column 3 variables.bss.createRow(); // start a new row
-    variables.bss.setCellValue("First Name"); // set the value of the first cell in the row variables.bss.setCellValue("Last Name"); // set the value of the next cell in the row variables.bss.setCellValue("Hire Date"); // etc
+    variables.bss.setCellValue("ID"); // set the value of the first cell in the row variables.bss.setCellValue("Name"); // set the value of the next cell in the row variables.bss.setCellValue("Hire Date"); // etc
     variables.bss.formatRow("header"); // apply the style named "header" to the current row for (variables.employee in variables.employees) { // loop over the dataset, starting a new row for each record variables.bss.createRow();
-      variables.bss.setCellValue(variables.employee.firstname);
+      variables.bss.setCellValue(variables.employee.id);
-      variables.bss.setCellValue(variables.employee.lastname);
+      variables.bss.setCellValue(variables.employee.name);
-      variables.bss.setCellValue(variables.employee.hiredate);
+      variables.bss.setCellValue(variables.employee.hire_date);
     }
     variables.write(expandPath("/myfolder/myfile.xlsx")); // write the workbook to disk } finally {